SixArm/sixarm_ruby_zid/README.md

 ## UUID comparison

-The XID is much like a UUID:
+XID is much like UUID:

-  * The XID and UUID are both 128 bit.
+  * XID and UUID are both 128 bit.
-  * The XID has one form.
-The UUID has multiple forms, known as variants and versions.
+  * XID has one form.
+UUID has multiple forms known as variants and versions.
+  * XID mandates secure randomness.
+UUID has no mandate of secure randomness.
-  * The XID is completely random.
-The UUID may have non-random pieces, such as a MAC sequence, and a fixed bit for the variant and version.
+  * XID is entirely random.
+UUID has a non-random variant value.
-  * The XID specification requires the use of a secure random generator.
-The UUID has no guarantee, and some forms use predicatable sequences.
+  * XID is entirely lowercase.
+UUID allows uppercase or lowercase.
-  * The XID uses digits 0-9 and lowecase a-f.
-The UUID canoncical form uses dashes to separate sequencies, and may use uppercase or lowercase.
+  * XID is entirely hex digits.
+UUID allows dashes to separate sequences.
+  * XID is always 32 characters.
+UUID allows 32-36 characters.

 To format an XID in the style of a UUID canonical representation: